-For Direct Subsidized and Unsubsidized loans where the first disbursement is on or after July 1, 2018 and before July 1, 2019 the fixed interest rate is 5.05%.
+- For Direct Subsidized and Unsubsidized loans where the first disbursement is on July 1, 2019, through June 30, 2020, the fixed interest rate is 4.53%.
 (Subject to change without notice)

 #1) Complete a Free Application for Federal Student Aid (FAFSA) at fafsa.gov

-#2) Return all documents requested by the SBCC Financial Aid Office to complete your FAFSA application.
+#2) Submit all documents requested by the SBCC Financial Aid Office to complete your FAFSA application.

-#3) Go to https://studentloans.gov to complete Direct Loan Entrance Counseling and the Direct Loan Master Promissory Note.
+#3) Go to studentaid.gov to complete the Direct Loan Entrance Counseling and the Direct Loan Master Promissory Note.
 At the Federal Student Aid home page, click the Log In link.
-Input your Username and Password, then click Log In.
+Input your FSA ID Username and Password, then click Log In.
 Once you are signed in, click Complete Counseling.
 Click the Start Entrance Counseling link for Entrance Counseling.

 NOTE: If you have previously completed Direct Loan Entrance Counseling, you do not need to complete the entrance counseling again.

-Once you finish entrance counseling and click the Submit Counseling link, you will be at the Entrance Counseling Summary screen.
-Scoll down to the Next Steps section and click Complete a Master Promissory Note.
+Once you finish the entrance counseling and click the Submit Counseling link, you will be at the Entrance Counseling Summary screen.
+Scroll down to the Next Steps section and click Complete a Master Promissory Note.